 “I now rejoice in my sufferings for you, and fill up in my flesh what is lacking in the afflictions of Christ, for the sake of His body, which is the church”

-Some Christians feel that they should be immune from suffering.
+Some Christians feel that they should be immune to suffering.
 This verse says that we are to enter the “afflictions of Christ.”

 “and fill up in my flesh what is lacking in the afflictions of Christ”

 The New Testament never uses the word “afflictions” of Christ’s death.
 No one can duplicate the sufferings of Christ on the cross.
-No one can duplicate his suffering for our sin.
+No one can duplicate his suffering for our sins.